 Cook for about an hour at a steady boil, until thick.
 Stir regularly to prevent sticking, especially towards the end.
 Meanwhile place sufficient clean jars (without their lids) in the oven set to 120°C. Or you can zap them in the microwave on High for 2 minutes.
 How many jars you use will depend on the size of the jars.

 When chutney is cooked remove pickling spices, squeezing the bag so any juices go back into the chutney, then discard the spices.
-Stir in mustard seeds and pour into the hot sterilized jars using a small jug.
+Stir in mustard seeds and pour into the hot sterilised jars using a small jug.
 Poke a knife down right to the bottom of each jar, all the way around the edge, to remove any air bubbles.
 Seal jars with the lids and store in a dark cupboard.
 Keeps for at least 12 months.

-Makes 6-8 standard jam jars
+Makes about 8 standard jars

 1 tsp whole cloves (1 Tbs)